xmonader/info_foundation/docs/collaboration/circular_collaboration_levels.md

 	- will escalate when he/she is stuck to the right people
 	- takes responsibility for his own work and does not expect others to check him/her
 - Good in English (written & spoken).
+- A good example for others for spiritual growth.

 ### Dolphin